nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ### Digital Input

-The following lines of code are an example that reads the changing state of **PE4**, **GPIO 132**.
+The following example reads the changing state of **PE4**, **GPIO 132**.
 When connecting a switch, we recommend adding a external pull-up or pull-down resistor to prevent a floating pin logic state.

 ![pull-down resistor](images/buttonUART_800.jpg)